thomasbenos1291/Custom-Velociraptor-Artifacts/README.md

         ▪ There is no VAD entry corresponding to PEB.ImageBaseAddress or ▪ There is an executable in processes’ VADs that PEB.ImageBaseAddress does not point to and has PAGE_EXECUTE_WRITECOPY protection.

+### Custom.Windows.Scan.YaraTool
+This artifact deploys the classic Yara scanner tool in Windows.
+Can scan both processes and a given target directory.

 ### Custom.Windows.Scan.CrowdResponse
 This artifact deploys CrowdResponse for yara scanning.
 The configuration file must either be uploaded or entered in the appropriate field.